Mukand

 Mukand Limited (formerly Mukand Iron & Steel Works Limited) is an India-based manufacturer of stainless steel, alloy steel, and stainless steel billets, and is an exporter of hot rolled bars.
-The company manufactures iron and steel products, steel castings, steel structurals, Electrical Overhead Travelling (EOT) and other cranes, and other industrial machinery.
-Mukand Ltd is part of the Bajaj Groups of companies.
-It makes India's largest gantry crane, with an 80-tonne capacity and 60-metre span, with monobox girder and underslung trolley.
+Part of the Bajaj Group, the company also produces steel castings, structurals, cranes, and other industrial machinery.
+Founded in 1937, Mukand is recognized for producing some of India's largest industrial cranes, including an 80-tonne, 60-metre-span gantry crane.

 History

 Mukand was established in 1929 in Lahore by Seth Mukand Lal.
 It was later acquired by Bajaj and moved to Mumbai in 1937.
 A steel plant at Kalwa, Thane commenced operations in 1965.
 It was renamed to Mukand Ltd from Mukand Iron & Steel Works Limited on 23 March 1989.

-It also operates a steel plant in Ginigera of Hospet district in collaboration with Hospet Steel.
+It also operates a steel plant in Ginigera of Hospet district in collaboration with Kalyani Steel known as Hospet Steel Ltd.